odskernel/Clicker/README.md

 # Clicker
-It's a pseudo remote GUI operation tool for Windows.
+It's a pseudo remote GUI operation tool for Windows pentesting.
 You need shell access to use Clicker on the victim machine.

 If you use ClickOperator, this command is needed